 Non-timed V-PCC data storage in ISOBMFF

-In this clause, non-timed V3C data refers a single access unit of V3C bitstream which is coded with video-based point cloud coding (ISO/IEC 23090-5 Annex H).
+In this clause, non-timed V3C data refers a single access unit of V3C bitstream which is coded with video-based point cloud coding (ISO/IEC 23090-5, Annex H).

 This clause defines the encapsulation of non-timed V3C data in items within a file.
 Two methods for encapsulation are defined 1) storage as a single item, where all sub-bitstreams of the V3C bitstream are stored in a single item, and 2) storage as multiple items, where each item stores a different sub-bitstream.